 Article II, which establishes the zoning districts, constitutes the functional heart of the document.
 It is generally the best place for anyone considering an application to start reviewing the Regulations.
 Article II and the zoning map establish a zoning district for each portion of town, the uses that will be allowed in each district and specific setback and other Regulations governing where uses may take place on a specific parcel.
 Applicants should use the zoning map and text in Article II to determine in which zoning district their parcel lies.
-Once they have identified the district, they should review the Regulations to identify the types of uses or development allowed in the district, to determine whether their desired use or development is allowed in the specific dimensional setbacks that govern where the use or development sits on the property.
+Once they have identified the district, they should review the Regulations to identify the types of uses or development allowed in the district, to determine whether their desired use or development is allowed in the district, and if so, what procedure they will need to follow to apply.
+Next, they should determine the specific dimensional setbacks that govern where the use or development sits on the property.
 Lastly, they should look for references to other portions of these Regulations that apply to their proposed use.